draliceviolett/Scriptor-Jekyll-Theme/_posts/2021-12-05-what-i-read-in-november-2021.md

 After several months of reading fewer and fewer books, this month I read ten, which is more like me.
 All hail a successful pharmaceutical intervention after a year of less successful ones... let's hope it lasts.

 27 November was the launch of the [Colchester WriteNight Anthology](https://www.amazon.co.uk/Colchester-WriteNight-Short-Prose-Collection-ebook/dp/B09KZR3QRZ/ref=sr_1_1?keywords=colchester+writenight&qid=1638747383&sr=8-1)!
 If you're looking for Christmas present inspiration, it's a cracking collection of short stories by fab writers as well as myself.
-And now I can say I'm a published author!
+And now I can say I'm a published author.

 And now, on with the round-up...